-Set UR Browser as your default browser to avoid issues with external links
+Set Opera as your default browser to avoid issues with external links

-Unlike Chrome, UR Browser is rather stable and well-optimized browser.
-You’ll avoid all those strange issues caused by opening links from a variety of sources by simply switching to UR Browser.
+Unlike Chrome, Opera is a rather stable and well-optimized browser.
+You’ll avoid all those strange issues caused by opening links from a variety of sources by simply switching to another effective browser.

 The main focus of this browser is privacy and security, but reliability and overall speed are hardly being sacrificed.
-It comes with a built-in virus scanner and Virtual Private Network.
+It comes with a built-in ad blocker and a free VPN integrated with the browser.

-We’re talking about a highly-customizable browser built on the basis of Chromium project.
-UR Browser is, simply put, Chrome on steroids, with a versatility that meets every user’s need.
+We’re talking about a highly-customizable browser built on the basis of the Chromium project.
+Opera is, simply put, Chrome on steroids, with a versatility that meets every user’s need.

 If this indeed helps, let us know in the comments.
 If not, and you know some other solution, by chance, once again, please reach the comments section below.